forrest79/phpgsql/docs/db.md

 > `ORDER BY` defined with a literal is just for example.
 You can write this directly to the query.

-When you call the `query()` or `queryArgs()` method, query is executed in DB and a `Result` object is returned.
+When you call the `query()` or `queryArgs()` method, the query is executed in DB and a `Result` object is returned.
 When you don't need the query result, you don't have to use this.
-But mostly, you want data from your query, or you want to know how many rows was affected by your query.
+But mostly, you want data from your query, or you want to know how many rows were affected by your query.
 This and more can be fetched from the result.

 - `Result::fetch()` returns next row from the result (you can call it in a cycle, `NULL` is returned, when there is no next row).
 - `Result::fetchSingle()` returns single value from row (first value/column from the first row)
 - `Result::fetchAll()` returns an `array` of all rows.
-You can pass offset and limit (IMPORTANT: this will not affect SQL query definition, offset and limit are just used for returned rows from DB).
+You can pass `offset` and `limit` (IMPORTANT: this will not affect SQL query definition, the offset and limit are just used for returned rows from DB).
 - `Result::fetchPairs()` returns associative array `key->value`, first parameter is a column for the `key` and second is for the `value`.
-Columns are detected, when you omit both argument.
+Columns are detected when you omit both arguments.
 First column in a query is used as a `key` a second as a `value`.
-You can omit key column and pass value column, in this case, you will get array list of values.
+You can omit key column and pass value column, in this case, you will get an array list of values.
 - `Result::fetchAssoc()` return array with a specified structure:
    - `col1[]col2` builds array `[$column1_value][][$column2_value] => Row`
    - `col1|col2=col3` builds array `[$column1_value][$column2_value] => $column3_value`
    - `col1|col2=[]` builds array `[$column1_value][$column2_value] => Row::toArray()`
-- `Result::fetchIterator()` returns an `iterator` and with this you can get all rows on the first resulted rows iteration (`fetchAll`, `fetchPairs` and `fetchAssoc` do internal iteration on all record to prepare returned `array`).
+- `Result::fetchIterator()` returns an `iterator` and with this you can get all rows on the first resulted rows iteration (`fetchAll`, `fetchPairs` and `fetchAssoc` do internal iteration on all records to prepare returned `array`).

 Some examples to make it clear: